gencabreraa/Data-Analyst-Portfolio/README.md

 I can assist in every phase of the process to empower your organization to make evidence-driven decisions or effectively communicate insights to diverse audiences.

-Please feel free to review/download my resume: [Download CV](CRV.Gen.pdf)
+Please feel free to view/download my resume: [view CV](CRV.Gen.pdf)